 At that time, dozens of families lived and worked in this thriving maritime community making beer at nearby Albion Brewery, fishing, shrimping, and boat building.
-Among boats built here at India Basin were the scow schooner Alma (built in 1891), is now a National Historic Landmark moored at Fisherman’s Wharf. now at the National Maritime Historical Park, Jack London’s adventure boat the Snark, and WWII Victory launches.
+Among boats built here at India Basin were the scow schooner Alma (built in 1891), now a National Historic Landmark moored at the National Maritime Historical Park at Fisherman’s Wharf, Jack London’s adventure boat the Snark, and WWII Victory launches.

 The families of India Basin created a community somewhat removed from more central areas of San Francisco.
 By the 1920s there were enough families with children that Hunters Point School, a public school serving boys and girls, opened on Innes Avenue near Griffith Street.